JDOGG88/Logistic-Machines/Readme.md

 # Logistic Machines

-Logistic Machines that come with integrated passive provider and requester chests.
+Logistic Machines that come with an integrated passive provider and requester chests.

 ## News